Jaimilit/beyond-the-barbell/README.md

 1. Log in to Heroku or create an account, if required.
 On the Welcome page in the top right corner click the button labeled 'New'.
 2. From the drop-down menu select 'Create new app'.
 Enter a preferred app name.
 Select the relevant geographical region.
 Click to 'Create App'.
+3. Login or sign up to ElephantSQL.
+Press create a new instance.
+Choose a name and plan.
+Then click on select region.
+Select the closest Data Center to you.
+Click on "Create Instance".
+Go back to the start page and click on your new database.
+Copy the URL for the database.
-3. Navigate to 'Settings' and scroll down to the 'Config Vars' section.
+4. Navigate to 'Settings' and scroll down to the 'Config Vars' section.
 Click 'Reveal Config Vars' and enter keys with appropiate values for the following: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, DATABASE_URL, EMAIL_HOST_PASS, EMAIL_HOST_USER, SECRET_KEY, STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY, STRIPE_WH_SECRET, & USE_AWS.
 These were copied from AWS, Stripe, Gmail, and ElephantSQL.
+5. Also needed t0 install dj-database_url and psycopg2 to connect to your external database
+6. Update your requirements.txt file by typing in pip3 freeze --local > requirements.txt
+7. Add the DATABASE_URL to your env.py file or environment variables in gitpod.
-4. Click on the 'Deploy' tab.
+8. Click on the 'Deploy' tab.
 Next to 'Deployment method' select 'GitHub'.
 Connect the relevant GitHub repository.
 Under 'Manual deploy' choose the correct branch and click 'Deploy Branch'.
 Also you can select 'Automatic Deploys' so that the site updates when updates are pushed to GitHub.
+9. Once the project is completed and you are no longer working on it set DEBUG = False in settings.py.
-5. After successful deployment message in the page top right corner click the button labeled 'Open app' and you can access live app.
+10. After successful deployment message in the page top right corner click the button labeled 'Open app' and you can access live app.

 # Credits